stadium-software/button-bar/README.md

 4. Add the text you wish to show on the buttons into the text property

 ## Button Icons
 To display icons in buttons, the [Icons Module](https://github.com/stadium-software/icons) must be implemented in the application and the Icons script needs to be called in the Page.Load event handler.
-You can then apply classes to the button controls as described in the [Icons Module](https://github.com/stadium-software/icons) to display icons in buttons.
+You can then apply classes to the button controls as described in the [Buttons, Labels and Links Module](https://github.com/stadium-software/button-label-link-icons) to display icons in buttons.

 ![](images/StadiumDesigner.png)